icon

 Photograph of lone worker using manual rope access to abseil from tower.

-3 key considerations to understand risks:
+3 considerations to understand lone worker risks:

-1. There are risks to working alone
+1. There are greater risks when working alone

 Regardless of the industry in which they work, a lone worker is exposed to significant risk simply because they work alone.
 This is because lone workers behave differently compared to those working in teams, working unsupervised and without colleagues they inherently take more risks.
 If a lone worker does have an accident, this potentially could be compounded as they are alone without help at hand.
 Lone worker risk assessments, safety policies and control measures should be more rigorous than those for other workers to take account of these facts.